-Vegmas: our guide to a nutrient-packed meat-free day
+Vegmas: our guide to a nutrient-packed vegan Christmas

 At Better Food Company we cater for people wanting meat and dairy alternatives as well as those opting for a vegan diet.
 Here we take a peak at what products you can pre-order or find in store this year and how they can make for a nutritious, organic and vegan-friendly Christmas.

 With the right planning a vegan roast can have just as much protein as a bird with all the trimmings.
 Tofu, lentils and nuts are among the highest source of non-animal proteins.
 One portion of nut roast for instance has the equivalent of 31g protein, compared to 27g in turkey.
-This year you can pre-order our decadent gluten and nut-free Christmas loaf, loaded with puy lentils for a healthy dose of protein (11g per portion), sunflower seed, pumpkin seed and golden linseed.
-Another option for your centrepiece could be the Vegan Society’s chestnut and mushroom pie; mix in some British grown beans by our supplier hodmedods to give you a protein boost.
+This year you can pre-order our decadent gluten and nut-free Christmas loaf, loaded with puy lentils for a healthy dose of protein (11g per portion).
+Sunflower seed, pumpkin seed and golden linseed are also part of the mix.
+Another option for your centrepiece could be the Vegan Society’s chestnut and mushroom pie.
+Mix in some British grown beans by our supplier hodmedods to give this meal a protein boost.

-The brassicas, which include kale, cauliflower and Brussel sprouts – loved and hated in equal measure – are a great source of vitamin A carotenoids, vitamin C, folic acid, and amino acids.
+The brassicas, which include kale, cauliflower and Brussel sprouts – loved and hated in equal measure – are a great source of nutrients.
+They contain vitamin A, carotenoids, vitamin C, folic acid, and amino acids.
 Amino acids are the building blocks of protein and are crucial for cell function.
-For some tasty accompaniments to your meatless main, wilt kale in a pan for 1-2 minutes and serve with dried cranberries, steam and then mash cauliflower with vegan spread, and thinly slice Brussel sprouts, fry with a vegan spread and serve with roasted hazelnuts.
-Kale is especially good for us; it has a healthy dose of vitamin K, regulating our inflammatory response and helping to reduce our risk to certain cancers.
+For some tasty accompaniments to your meatless main try wilted kale, cooked in a pan for 1-2 minutes and served with dried cranberries.
+Steam and then mash cauliflower with vegan spread, and stir fry thinly sliced Brussel sprouts in coconut oil, and serve with roasted hazelnuts.
+Kale is especially good for us.
+It has a healthy dose of vitamin K, regulating our inflammatory response and helping to reduce our risk to certain cancers.

 Lastly, why not veganise our mince pie recipe by substituting milk for a non-dairy option and the lard for chilled vegetable spread.
-Alternatively, look out for our range of vegan desserts and Christmas chocolates and put your feet up with a glass of bubbly – do you know that most of wine is veggie and vegan friendly?
+Alternatively, look out for our range of vegan desserts and Christmas chocolates.
+This Christmas don’t forget to put your feet up with a glass of bubbly.
+Do you know that most of wine is veggie and vegan friendly?
 Cheers to that.

 Happy Vegmas from everyone at Better Food